Car Feels Weak When Accelerating + Check Engine Light

 Can a bad spark plug cause weak acceleration?

 Yes.
-A bad spark plug or ignition coil can cause a misfire, which often feels like weak or jerky acceleration.
+A bad spark plug or ignition coil can cause a misfire, which often makes the car feel weak when you accelerate.

 Can a vacuum leak make a car feel weak?

 Yes.
-A vacuum leak can make the engine run lean, which can cause hesitation, rough idle, and reduced power.
+A vacuum leak can make the engine run lean, which often shows up as weak or inconsistent acceleration.

 Can a catalytic converter make a car feel slow?